 The Boyceville Education Scholarship Trust (BEST) was established in 1988 at the 30th reunion of the Class of ‘58, Capt.
 James Harvey, USN, presented the idea for a scholarship Foundation.
 With the involvement and guidance of several past graduates as well as friends of Boyceville High School, the Boyceville Education Scholarship Trust (BEST) became a tax exempt organization on December 23, 1992.
 The Foundation functioned independently for the following 21 years, but has found administration and scholarship management becoming ever more complex for a volunteer organization.
 After careful consideration, on January 12, 2013, the BEST board of directors made the decision to affiliate with the Community Foundation of Dunn County (CFDC).
 BEST now has the advantage of CFDC’s staff, professional fund management, as well as tax and legal resources that were not previously available.
 An advisory committee for BEST is appointed by the Board of Directors of the Community Foundation.
 Members of the committee are from the Boyceville community, interested in the future success of its students.

 The Cammie B Johnson Memorial Scholarship Fund was established in 2009.
-Scholarships are available to students at Dunn County High Schools that are pursuing a career in the nursing profession.
+Scholarships are available to seniors at area high schools who are pursuing a career in the medical field.
 Preference is given to students that have Type I Diabetes.

 CBJ Kids to Camp Fund.
 Established in 2010, scholarships are available for area youth under the age of 19 that suffer from Type I Diabetes.
 Scholarships will be made available for students to attend camps that are specifically designed for young people that have Diabetes.
 Camp is a way for them to enjoy athletics or other activities that provide opportunities for personal growth and development in an environment that can meet their health needs and also provide them a time that they can feel they are enjoying a ‘normal’ kid’s life.
 The Fund is supported by the Cammie B. Johnson Juvenile Diabetes Golf Scramble.
 Youth interested in applying for a CBJ Kids to Camp Scholarship should contact the Community Foundation at 715-232-8019 for more information.
 CBJ Kids to Camp Application Packet Cover Sheet CBJ Kids to Camp scholarship application form(2)